 - a.
 A fund would be established for each full-time staff member. - b.
 The fund would follow the full-time staff member from church to church. - c.
 Each church should consider an annual amount of \$1,500 to \$2,500 for the equity fund.

-This option would enable the local church to keep a parsonage, while enabling the fulltime staff to develop a fund for retirement housing.

-- 6. That when a church cannot support a salary and benefits package that meets the financial needs of their pastor, they allow their pastor to be bi-vocational with their permission and blessing.
+This option would enable the local church to keep a parsonage, while enabling the fulltime staff to develop a fund for retirement housing. - 7.
+That when a church cannot support a salary and benefits package that meets the financial needs of their pastor, they allow their pastor to be bi-vocational with their permission and blessing.
 The pastor should be allowed to work enough hours outside the church to meet his or her financial needs.
 Pastors should not consider working more hours than necessary to meet their financial needs.
-In determining whether the pastor should be considered full-time, churches should only take into consideration compensation for pastoral services. - 7.
-That when a church is calling a new pastor, the church board considers continuing at least the same level of pastoral support for the new pastor.
-The board secretary should prepare a letter of policy for the candidate outlining the salary, housing, benefits, reimbursements, vacation and other support policies to the candidate before the initial interview.
+Churches should only take into consideration compensation for pastoral services.